aangelone2/sem-qt6/README.md

 the management of domestic expenses.

-A streamlined Qt graphical interface allows straightforward management of multi-user data stored in SQLite databases and transfered via Pandas dataframes.
+A streamlined Qt graphical interface allows straightforward management and analysis of expense data stored in SQLite databases.